Kunnathidavaka

 Kunnathidavaka is a village near Vythiri in Wayanad district in the state of Kerala, India.

 Demographics

-As of 2001 India census, Achooranam had a population of 9,754, with 4,755 males and 4,999 females.
+As of 2011 India census, Kunnathidavaka had a population of 10,309, with 5,029 males and 5,280 females.

 Transportation

-Kunnathidavaka is 71 km by road from Kozhikode railway station and this road includes nine hairpin bends.
-The nearest major airport is at Calicut.
-The road to the east connects to Mysore and Bangalore.
-Night journey is allowed on this sector as it goes through Bandipur national forest.
-The nearest railway station is Mysore.
-There are airports at Bangalore and Calicut.
+Kunnathidavaka is 71km by road from Kozhikode railway station.
+The nearest major airport is at Calicut airport, though Bangalore airport is also nearby The nearest railway station is Mysore.